SAP-samples/teched2024-DT180/README.md

   - Navigate to Design -> Integrations and APIs
   - Click button Create
   - Fill field Name with the following content: Session DT180 -your identifier-
+      - -your identifier- should be a unique identifier representing your content
+      - You can use your user name, but also a pseudonym
+      - Ideally it is some term that is not used yet, as it simplifies searching for your log content later
-      - -your identifier- should be a unique identifier representing your content.
-You can use your user name, but also a pseudonym.
-We will reuse that identifier later on for other objects as well
+      - We will reuse that identifier later on for other objects as well
   - Fill field Short Description with 'Wrapper iFlows for Session DT180', for example
   - Click Save

-Note: Please be aware that these settings will only allow you to access the Integration Suite.
+Note: Please be aware that you are only allowed to access the Integration Suite.
 There are an S/4 and an IBP system connected and data can be transfered from S/4 to IBP, but you won't be able to access the S/4 and IBP systems.
 The back integration from IBP to S/4 is not supported in this test setup.
 If you have test systems of type S/4HANA Cloud Public Edition and SAP Integrated Buisiness Planning for Supply Chain available and the needed authorizations in both systems to setup the communication you can follow the description in Best Practices Content
 IBP for demand – demand forecast for SAP S/4HANA Cloud, public edition (78P) (https://me.sap.com/processnavigator/SolS/EARL_SolS-034/2408/SolP/78P)
 This will allow you to go through all the setup steps and run the whole process end to end including the steps needed in S/4 and IBP.